scroll to top

 The Library Director or their designee may place borrowing restrictions on a patron who habitually damages materials.

-A full refund will be made if the materials owned by the Chatham Area Public Library are returned in good condition with the original receipt within ninety (90) days of the date of payment for the loss.
+A full refund will be made if the materials owned by the Chatham Area Public Library are returned in good condition within ninety (90) days of the date of payment for the loss.

 Items borrowed from another library will be subject to the charges and fees set by that library for lost or damaged items.